The 7 Best Road Bikes Under $3000 for Men & Women

 Ultimate CF 8 is also the lightest bike on this list, weighing 7.58 kg in the M size!

-So, why it’s not the best overall?
+So, why is it not the best overall?
 First, its price with shipping and import fees exceeds $3,000.

 Second, it’s often sold out.
-And third, direct to consumer model means that in case of issues, you have to rely on Canyon customer support which is not great (see Canyon Trustpilot reviews).
+Third, the direct-to-consumer model means that in case of issues, you have to rely on Canyon customer support, which is not great (see Canyon Trustpilot reviews).

 Orbea Orca M30